ayaanali-z/ayaanali-z/README.md

 I also am a student journalist.
 I love tech journalism.
 I'm a staff news writer for the Columbia Daily Spectator.

-Reach out to me through any socials!
+Feel free to reach out!
 I'm most active on Twitter.